 - Identify technical and financial assistance opportunities This may include assistance from the public sector at the federal, state, or county level, or from private entities such as non-profit organizations promoting water conservation and drought awareness.
-Assistance may include grants, loans, technical assistance (e.g. water use efficiency improvement), education, etc. Castle Rock plans to be aware of the technical and financial opportunities before a drought, enabling the Town to take advantage of the opportunities quickly and efficiently when a drought occurs. - Utilize Castle Rock Water Commission as a public advisory committee this will allow the Town to track public perception of drought and the effectiveness of drought-related communications. - Water rights management and cooperative agreements Castle Rock's water supply yields may be increased by making some adjustments to how water rights are traditionally managed and through other synergies developed via cooperative agreements with other local water users.
-Castle Rock is already fostering numerous regional partnerships, such as the WISE project, membership in South Metro Water Supply Authority, membership in the Chatfield Reservoir Mitigation Company, and intergovernmental agreements (IGAs) related to water infrastructure with Parker Water and Sanitation District, Dominion Water and Sanitation District, Castle Pines Metropolitan District, the Pinery, and others.
+Assistance may include grants, loans, technical assistance (e.g. improve the efficiency of capturing indirect reuse water), education, etc. Castle Rock plans to be aware of the technical and financial opportunities before a drought, enabling the Town to take advantage of the opportunities quickly and efficiently when a drought occurs. - Utilize Castle Rock Water Commission as a public advisory committee this will allow the Town to track public perception of drought and the effectiveness of drought-related communications. - Water rights management and cooperative agreements Castle Rock's water supply yields may be increased by making some adjustments to how water rights are traditionally managed and through other synergies developed via cooperative agreements with other local water users.
+Castle Rock is already fostering numerous regional partnerships, such as the WISE project, membership in South Metro Water Supply Authority, membership in the Cherry Creek Project Water Authority, membership in the Chatfield Reservoir Mitigation Company, and intergovernmental agreements (IGAs) related to water infrastructure with Parker Water and Sanitation District, Dominion Water and Sanitation District, Castle Pines Metropolitan District, the Pinery, and others.
 Where possible, these agreements will be established in advance of a drought as part of the mitigation effort and activated during drought periods.
 However, the activation of these agreements and identification of new arrangements during drought periods will be a component of the drought response.
 Appropriate Substitute Water Supply Plans will be filed to ensure that the agreement/arrangement(s) are viable under Colorado Water Law.
 These agreement/arrangement(s) may include the following: - Transfers and exchanges one of the objectives of the WISE project is to use multiple entities' water infrastructure in a way that maximizes yield to all participants.
-Strategies include developing water transfers with other entities, sharing interconnects and water conveyance systems, and exchanging to minimize loss in the system. - Acquire water from other entities Castle Rock's water supply system is situated in such a manner that it could divert and utilize water from other entities via exchange.
+Strategies include developing water transfers with other entities, sharing interconnects and water conveyance systems, and exchanging to minimize loss in the system. - Acquire water from other entities Castle Rock's water supply system is situated in such a manner that it could divert and utilize water from other entities via exchange or transfer.

 Purchase, lease, trade, temporary fallowing, and water transfer arrangements with downstream agricultural users and nearby water providers will be explored as an option during drought periods.

-- Pay upstream water users to not place a call on the river Currently, this refers to entities with East Plum Creek water rights senior to the Town's, and potentially could include entities with storage rights in Rueter-Hess and Chatfield Reservoirs.
-In the future, this would expand to include senior water rights entities on all of Castle Rock's (future) surface water supplies.
+- Pay downstream water users to not place a call on the river Currently, this refers to entities with East Plum Creek water rights, Plum Creek water rights, or South Platte water rights senior to the Town's, and potentially could include entities with storage rights in Chatfield Reservoir.
+In the future, this would expand to include senior water rights entities on all of Castle Rock's (future) surface water supplies including Box Elder Creek and Cherry Creek.
 Establishing a relationship with these senior water rights holders in advance of a drought would allow for smoother communication during a drought. - Arrange for water exchanges Castle Rock's participation in the cooperative agreements listed above will facilitate this response strategy. - Lease irrigation rights from farmers. - Cancel municipal leases of water to farmers communication in advance of the planting season is critical to implement this response strategy. - Negotiations some options for the Town to increase their supply include negotiating purchases or "options" of water and renegotiating contractually controlled supplies.